viraptor/reverse-interview/README.md

 - How quickly can you respond to security issues in the code or dependencies?
 - Are all developers allowed to have local admin access of their computers?
 - Tell me about your technical principles or vision.
+- Do you have a developer documentation for your code?
+Do you have a separate documentation for customers?

 # The Team